coltonhurst/book-html-css/README.md

 ### Note:

 In no way do I take any ownership of the code that Jon Duckett (the author) created.
 He has some code samples online [here](http://www.htmlandcssbook.com/code-samples/).
 Note that some code has come from his website (incomplete code within the book that is on the website).
 Please see the [LICENSE.txt](https://github.com/coltonhurst/book-html-css/blob/master/LICENSE.txt) file for more information.

+#### Final note

+I didn't go through the complete book.
+The original reason for going through the book was as a refresher (not my first time doing html/css).
+However, while the reviewing was helpful, it was eventually becoming slow & repetitive.
+Long story short, I'm not planning on finishing this.
+Moved on to cooler stuff.
+Way cooler stuff.
+I wish I could put it all up on github, but... not allowed. :/